cyberuna/AI-Starter-Kit-OnFHIR/README.md

 # OnFHIR - Starter Kit for Azure API for FHIR

 This respository contains example code and scenarios that shows the use of the [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis) PaaS server to populate and consume patient and financial data.
-Some sample codes are used from the [FHIR Server Samples] (https://github.com/microsoft/fhir-server-samples).
+Some sample codes are used from the [FHIR Server Samples](https://github.com/microsoft/fhir-server-samples).

 The high level solution architecture includes:
 #### * Generate Data: Generate FHIR data using Synthea